wisdomfrominsanity/WindowsBruteV2/README.md

 Options within program: Use Capital Y or N

-When Nano text editor appears with Hashes delete all users and hashes except your target NTLM Hash located at the end between ":" and ":::" it should be 32 characters in length.
+When Nano text editor appears with Hashes delete all users and hashes except your target NTLM Hash located at the end of User between ":" and ":::" it should be 32 characters in length.
 Save file and Exit Nano to Continue

 (!!!!!DO NOT RENAME NANO FILE!!!!!!)